libbpf/blazesym/README-devel.md

 ```
 runs the vast majority of tests.
 Tests require `sudo` to be set up properly, as
 some of the functionality we rely on is privileged.
 Test artifacts are
-transparently created as long as the `generate-unit-test-files` feature is
+transparently created as long as the `generate-unit-test-files` feature for the
-active, which is enabled by default for testing.
+`blazesym-dev` package is active, which is enabled by default for
+testing.

 ### Running Miri
 [Miri][miri] is used for testing the crate for any undefined behavior.